svcuriouscat/svcuriouscat.github.io/data/logbook/2022/10/23/10-three-weeks-after-hurricane-ian.md

 1. Should've put cushions of sorts on the dock's piling
 1. Should've put a horizontal plank between the dock and fenders, protecting my hull during the surge
 1. Should've used spider webbing in a safe place somewhere else inside the canal
+1. Put valuable things in IP67 containers
+1. Laminate valuable paper items

 ## Damage taken

 1. Zodiac tender flipped, pierced, one paddle lost
 1. My T-top's material got completely destroyed, the boat was covered in blue threads
-1. 5x stanchions and one stainless steel cage on port side — an old sailboat got loose and ran into my port side
+1. 5x stanchions and one pulpit on port side — an old sailboat got loose and ran into my port side
 1. 2x Lewmar 30 hatch lids destroyed
 1. 1x aluminum cleat chipped on port side
 1. 1x 14"-long through-hull breach above waterline on port side